Pinneyum: Plot

-Seventeen years pass and it is revealed that Kuttan remains bed-ridden from the thrashing, Pillai refuses to see anyone in jail, Devi's uncle has died in jail, and Nair is still missing.
+Seventeen years pass, and it is revealed that Kuttan remains bedridden from the thrashing, Pillai refuses to see anyone in jail, Devi's uncle has died in jail, and Nair is still missing.
 One night, a man comes to Devi's window and calls out to her.
 When he sees that she is frightened, he reveals that he is Nair.
 He had undergone plastic surgery to escape from authorities and now lives under the alias Anand Sharma.
-Frightened and not believing him, Devi threatens to call the police, which makes him leave.
-He returns for a few nights, and Devi finally accepts that he is her husband.
+He claims to have made a lot of money and wants to live elsewhere with Devi and their daughter under a false identity.
+Frightened and not believing him, Devi threatens to call the police, prompting him to leave.
+He returns for two more nights.
+Devi finally confirms that he is her husband, especially after seeing the improvement in the financial life of her sister in law, who was earlier perpetually in debt.
 She refuses to join him in his new life, however, claiming that he destroyed her and her family's life and does not want to see him again.
+Her brother had become an invalid, uncle had committed suicide, and her father was unwilling to take parole or even meet them when they visit the jail.
 Nair returns the next night, tells her that he will not come into her life again, and leaves.

 The first scene of the movie continues where the police find a suicide note under Sharma's bed in the hotel room in which he had written, "I have one request.
 Do not go in search of who I am.
 I, myself, do not know who I am."
 This leaves everyone puzzled.